daniilskr/crud_thing/README.md

 ### Features:
 - Backoffice CRUD pages for Authors and Books entities
-- Frontoffice that display a list of Authors with their Books
+- Frontoffice that displays a list of Authors with their Books
-- API for Books and Authors
+- API for Books
 - Tests for API